-7. Operating Your Sewing Machine: Now, select your desired stitch type and length from the in-built settings.
+7. Operating Your Sewing Machine.
+Now, select your desired stitch type and length from the in-built settings.
 Place your fabric on the throat plate and align its edges with hemline guide which are marked on the throat plate.
 Lower the presser foot in order to secure the fabric in right place.
 Then, depress the foot pedal (knee switch) slowly guide your fabric with one hand beneath the needle as your machine starts to sew.
-The other hand is to be used for tugging the loose thread to make entangled in the fabric.
+Use your other hand for tugging the loose thread as if to entangle it in the fabric.
 You must remember to use sufficient pressure for keeping the fabric straight.

-9. Other Option to Try Out: The good sewing machine will possesses more options than the ordinary models and you can try out some of them.
+9. Other Options to Try Out.
+A good sewing machine will possesses more options than the ordinary models and you can try out some of them.
 You can try using reverse button which would reverse the direction of sewing.
 By applying this, your fabric will travel towards you during sewing.
 This will save your time in a great manner.